jerfeson/docker-compose-alamp/README.md

 ```
 > Please make sure that you are using `5.6.x` branch.

-Your AAMP stack is now ready!!
+Your ALAMP stack is now ready!!
 You can access it via `http://localhost`.

 ## Configuration